-Shopify and WooCommerce can both be scaled to a handle large amount of traffic and orders, but they’re not created equal.
-Let’s take a look at how these two eCommerce platform compare when it comes to scalability.
+Shopify and WooCommerce can both be scaled to handle a large amount of traffic and orders, but they’re not created equal.
+Let’s take a look at how these two eCommerce platforms compare when it comes to scalability.

 Scalability on Shopify

 Shopify handles the technical parts of your store, which means you don’t ever have to worry about performance, security, and scalability.
 Once your business starts growing, you can simply upgrade your Shopify plan.

 Their infrastructure can easily handle your growing business without you having to worry about downtimes, backups, updates, or security.
 They also offer enterprise services as part of the Shopify Plus plan.

 This takes out the painful part of the growth, but it also adds to your cost of business.
 Your expenses will grow, and you’ll have to plan accordingly.